mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

-Note that we place two bits in the `.data` section. `.data` which contains the uninitialized variables and `.fastrun` which can contain any code that we want copied to `RAM` so it can be loaded faster when executed.
+Note that we place two bits in the `.data` section. `.data` which contains the uninitialized variables and `.fastrun` which can contain any code that we want copied to `RAM` to ensure it can be loaded faster when executed.

 The uninitialized variables are easier to deal with as we don't need to worry about copying them from `FLASH`.
 C stores them in a section called `.bss`.
-So we create that next, again storing the start and end in `_sbss` and `_ebss`.
+That is what we create next, again storing the start and end in `_sbss` and `_ebss`.

 #### [layout.ld](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/layout.ld#L57-L64)